Iowa Senate leader resigns; video shows him kissing lobbyist

 Republicans in the GOP-controlled chamber plan to elect a new majority leader on Wednesday.

-The incident caps a swift response from Senate Republicans after Iowa Starting Line posted video and photos on Monday showing Dix and the woman sitting together at a Des Moines bar.
+The resignation caps a swift response from Senate Republicans, after Iowa Starting Line posted video and photos on Monday showing Dix and a woman sitting together at a Des Moines bar.
 The video shows the two kiss.
 The website said the incident was recorded March 1.

 The woman was identified as a lobbyist for Iowa League of Cities, an organization that seeks to sway legislation at the state Capitol.
 She did not respond to a request for comment from The Associated Press.